 Scarlatti’s annotation is Allegrissimo, i.e., “most joyful”.
-Well, Colli turned this into a playfully romantic—excessively romantic—piece.
+Well, Colli turned this into a playfully romantic (excessively romantic, actually) piece.
 It felt like a peacefully flowing Andante, far from Allegrissimo.
 Actually, the tempo wasn’t that much of, but because here, the focus was on the base beat in the left hand, while the ornaments in the top voice were—just that.
 On the harpsichord, the focus shifts onto the lively ornamented top voice—hence Allegrissimo.

 Sonata K.492 in D major: Presto

-This now was definitely Presto—typical for any performance on a modern grand, I would say.
+This now was definitely Presto.
+Typical for any performance on a modern grand, I would say.
 And Colli has more than enough technical prowess to master the score also at a fast pace.
-But again, there was plenty of exaggeration: extreme agogics (such as sudden ritenuti) hindered the flow, on the other hand, the fast scales turned into blurred glissandi.
-In repeats, Colli added additional ornaments—moderately baroque in style, often blurred, given Colli’s tempo.
-And also here, the dynamics were extremely differentiated—and extreme in contrasts and breadth.
+But again, there was plenty of exaggeration: excessive agogics (such as sudden ritenuti) hindered the flow, on the other hand, the fast scales turned into blurred glissandi.
+In repeats, Colli added additional ornaments.
+Moderately baroque in style, often blurred, given Colli’s tempo.
+And also here, the dynamics were highly differentiated—and extreme in contrasts and breadth.
 Colli, not Scarlatti.

 Sonata K.69 in F minor

 K.69 followed attacca—and as extreme contrast.
-The tempo was OK (what is tempo ordinario, anyway?), the extreme dynamics less so, in my view.
-Colli was spanning the dynamics from a powerful f with rolling bass arpeggios down to the softest, whispered tones, where also the articulation turned extremely mellow.
+The tempo was OK (what is tempo ordinario, anyway?), the excessive dynamics less so, in my view.
+Colli was spanning the dynamics from a powerful f with rolling bass arpeggios down to the softest, whispered tones, where also the articulation turned overly mellow.
 Artful, yes, but…

 Sonata K.32 in D minor: Aria